Oracle55/OOL3/README.md

 ** Roles: **

-"/n"Moses - Manual Sorting Subsection
+Moses - Manual Sorting Subsection

-"/n"Christian - Comparater Implementation subsection
+Christian - Comparater Implementation subsection

-"/n"Ben - Major Event Update
+Ben - Major Event Update

-"/n"Tim - Recursion Selection
+Tim - Recursion Selection

 All - Analysis section

 **The current schedule is to get the coding done by the end of this week (week of November 14).

 **Week of November 21st we are doing the analysis and finishing up javadoc, TLDRR etc.

 **PLEASE JAVADOC ALL YOUR CHANGES BEFORE YOU SEND A PULL REQUEST AND TLDDR YOUR WORK AS YOU CODE.

 **DUE ON NOVEMBER 28!!!**